prebid/prebid.github.io/dev-docs/bidder-adapter-1.md

 **Step 1: Register the adapter as supporting video**

-Add the 'supportedMediaTypes' argument to the `registerBidAdapter` call:
+Add the 'supportedMediaTypes' argument to the spec object:

 {% highlight js %}
 export const spec = {